S1in9sh0t/CS50W/README.md

 Further development is planned as this application is built.
 This is a lot to include already alongside learning Python and JavaScript programming, but we should end up with a working prototype for a security training VM.

-Eventually, I would like to have the site periodically generate new users and scores to maintain the dynamism of the application.
-This way, when the repository is cloned locally and not hosted online, it adds a sense of competition while using the resources the application aims to provide.
+Eventually, I would like to have the site periodically generate random new users and scores to maintain the dynamism of the application.
+This way, when the repository is cloned locally and not hosted online, it adds a sense of competition.

+### Timeline

+The CS50W course material spans nine weeks over six projects.
+The aim is to condense down my learning and create the capstone project alongside the materials provided.
+To elaborate, a full day may include one half of studying the material and completing tasks with the remainder used for developing my own application.